chaseries/ita-notes/02 Getting Started/notes.md

 The *running time* of an algorithm on a particular input is the number of primitive operations or “steps” executed.
 For simplicity, we assume a constant amount of time is required to execute each line of our code.
 One line may take a different amount of time than another line, but we shall assume that each execution of the *i*th line takes time c<sub>i</sub>, where c<sub>i</sub> is a constant.

+### Worst-case and average-case analysis

+We will generally focus on worst-case and average-case analysis and disregard the best case, because:

+* The worst-case running time of an algorithm gives us an upper bound on the running time for any input.
+It is a guarantee the algorithm will never take any longer.
+* For some algorithms, worst-case occurs fairly often
+* The average case is often roughly as bad as the worst case.

+### Order of growth

+In general, it isn't constant factors, but only the *rate of growth* or *order of growth* that interests us.

+### Definitions

+*Analysis*: Predicting the resources an algorithm requires.
+*Input size*: A notion representing the heft of the problem a given algorithm must solve. *Input size* may most appropriately refer to different things, like the number of elements in a sortable array, or the number of bits involved in integer multiplication.